oceanprotocol-archive/OEPs/7/v0.3/README.md

 * Any kind of object registered in Ocean SHOULD have a DID allowing one to uniquely identify that object in the system
 * ASSET DDO (and the metadata included as part of the DDO) is associated to the ASSET information stored on-chain using a common DID
 * A DID can be resolved to get access to a DDO
-* ASSET DDOs can be updated without updating the on-chain information
-* ASSET information stored in the KEEPER will include a checksum attribute
-* The ASSET on-chain checksum attribute SHOULD include a one-way HASH calculated using the DDO content
-* After the DDO resolving, the DDO HASH can be calculated off-chain to validate if the on-chain and off-chain information is aligned
-* A HASH not matching with the checksum on-chain means the DDO was modified without the on-chain update
 * The function to calculate the HASH MUST BE standard

 ## Proposed Solution